28left/descriptive_set_theory/_sources/Urysohn.md

 that is, an isometry is a mapping that preserves distances.
 The function $f$ is also called an *isometric embedding* of $X$ into $Y$. $X$ and $Y$ are *isometric* if there exists a bijective isometry between them.

-There exist "universal" Polish spaces -- complete, separable metric spaces that contains an isometric copy of any other Polish metric space.
+There exist "universal" Polish spaces -- complete, separable metric spaces that contain an isometric copy of any other Polish metric space.

 ```{prf:theorem}
 There exists a Polish metric space $\Ury$ such that every Polish metric space isometrically embeds into $\Ury$.